wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 * Much more beautiful
 * It reads well
 * The "looping" is decoupled from the retrieval
+	* You don't have to think about what index you're on
 * The output is decoupled from the looping
 	* Changing this to do something else is absolutely trivial